echoedinvoker/vue/4-proj-monster-slayer/52-update-health/memo.md

 - Usually data binding is last thing to do.

+- This is particularly suitable for inline style, because the value of width is constantly changing, and it is impossible to use class to set each width value.

 ### _Move HTML logic to Vue 'computed' option_

 ![Alt move logic to computed](pic/03.jpg)